 Does this mean that nobody has any worth?

-It’s the opposite, actually.
+It’s the opposite.
 Adler means that every human being has equal worth.

 Every person can contribute to this larger global community in some way.